 The effects of yoga training and a single bout of yoga on delayed onset muscle soreness in the lower extremity

-One article on PainSci cites Boyle 2004: A Deep Dive into Delayed-Onset Muscle Soreness
+Two pages on PainSci cite Boyle 2004: 1.
+A Deep Dive into Delayed-Onset Muscle Soreness 2.
+Should you exercise when you’re still sore from the last workout?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.